The Age of Winging It: How Tech and Culture Are The next step in Professionalism

 How to Turn “I Don’t Know” into a Strength:

 Life, work, and Zoom meetings rarely go as planned.
-But by virtuoso mastering the skill of winging it, you can guide you in unpredictability with confidence and awareness.
+But by mastering the art of winging it, you can create positive unpredictability with confidence and humor.
 Whether it’s improvising during a presentation or rocking pajama-chic in your home office, the ability to adapt is a skill worth cultivating.

-So go ahead—accept the chaos, lean into the unexpected, and remember: even the best-laid plans sometimes need a little winging it.
+So go ahead—embrace the chaos, lean into the unexpected, and remember: even the best-laid plans sometimes need a little winging it.

 FAQs